Terrariums sit at a rare intersection of science and horticulture.

 All that said, perfectly balanced terrariums don’t really exist.

-The super-old terrarium ecosystems tend to not be the healthiest or the prettiest, so the idea of an “eternal terrarium” that you never open isn’t necessarily a goal to aim for.
+The super-old terrarium ecosystems tend not be the healthiest or the prettiest, so the idea of an “eternal terrarium” that you never open isn’t necessarily a goal to aim for.

 A well-maintained terrarium (with a bit of luck) can absolutely last for many years, too.